4 Tips for Improving your Barefoot Massage Technique

 4. PRACTICE, PRACTICE, PRACTICE

 Students are always saying in class, "Wow, you make it look so easy!"
 Or, "You make it look like a dance!"
 I've been practicing barefoot bodywork for 18 years, after using my hands for ten years.
 Using my feet to massage is as natural as using my hands, if not more so!
 I probably use my hands 5-10% of the time.
 It didn't happen overnight.
 It was a gradual process.
-As my feet developed, I gradually became more comfortable, replacing my hands-on work with my feet.
+As my feet got stronger and more sensitive, I gradually became more comfortable, replacing my hands-on work with my feet.